Kkknight-12/OOPs/README.md

-# Basics
+# Some of my Python work
-Here is some Python practice file
+Here are some Python file which i created while practicing.
+I used random souce to learn so these file are mixture of all of them.